muratk5n/thirdwave/en/2021/01/inflation.md

 Autocorrelation

 There is another troubling aspect to inflation, by just being there, inflation can create more inflation.
-This is what people means when they say inflation time series is autocorrelated, ie a value today is correlated with another value yesterday, signaling yesterday's value alone effects inflation today.
+This is what economists mean when they say inflation time series is "autocorrelated", ie a value today is correlated with another value yesterday, signaling yesterday's value alone effects inflation today.
 It is easy to see why, pricing is imperfect, producers, landlords see higher prices, they increase prices to match, they mostly overshoot.
 This is partly why Central Banks raise rates as well to quash that self-reinforcing effect.